eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Evaluation

-We evaluated the online performance of eLLM in parallel execution scenarios, as shown in \Fig{fig:distserve}, which allowed us to include DistServe with prefill-decoding disaggregation for comparison.
-For eLLM, vLLM, and vLLM-CP, the degree of tensor parallelism was set to 2, whereas for DistServe, we configured one prefill instance and one decoding instance.

-Our observations indicate that eLLM consistently achieves the highest performance across all tested configurations.
+We evaluated the online performance of eLLM in multi-GPU scenarios, as shown in Figure~\ref{fig:distserve}, allowing us to include DistServe with prefill-decoding disaggregation for comparison. eLLM consistently achieves the highest performance across all tested configurations.
 Although DistServe theoretically allows decoding instances to minimize pre-allocated activation space, its actual performance remains suboptimal due to two main factors: First, DistServe executes prefill and decoding phases separately on dedicated GPUs.
 Consequently, computational resources on one GPU are underutilized when the corresponding phase is idle.
-Second, model weights in DistServe are replicated across GPUs, resulting in additional consumption of KV cache space and a reduction in the effective batch size during the decoding phase.
-In contrast, vLLM and vLLM-CP achieve higher SLO attainment rates by simultaneously leveraging both GPUs for prefill and decoding phases and avoiding redundant storage of model weights in GPU memory.
+Second, model weights in DistServe are replicated across GPUs, resulting in additional memory consumption and a reduction in the effective batch size during decoding.